bbbbbr/gimp-rom-bin/README.md

 ```

 ## Known limitations & Issues:
-* Import: Requires selecting the correct image file format from the Open dialog instead of a pop-up during import.
-This is due to the Open dialog preview using the plugin to generate a thumbnail image, and therefore spawning multiple, unwanted import dialogs.

 * Palettes: Does not yet import palettes and defaults to internal standard palettes.
 Which can then be changed using the GIMP color map and Palette tools.

 * Image size: Image width and height must be even multiples of 8 (the ROM image tile size, 8x8).
 If they aren't import and export will fail (quietly, for now).